 There is no need to cut the yarn at those points!

 The knots are hand-tied into only one of the strands at each point.
 This will not affect the integrity of the yarn.
 Work the small knots into the back of your project and they will become virtually invisible.

 A simple shawl pattern with knit and purl stitches or one of our lovely crochet patterns will bring out the beauty of these yarns.

 Or you can head over to Ravelry and pick one of the amazing shawl patterns available there.
 You will find that the yarn will truly shine when you pick an intricate lace pattern.

-I am currently working on a shawl in Regenbogen Metallic using the amazing "Last Dance" pattern by Boo Knits (Ravelry) (image left is of the actual pattern).
+I am currently working on a shawl in Regenbogen Metallic using the amazing "Last Dance" pattern by Boo Knits (Ravelry).

 The pattern starts with a garter tab and is worked top down.
 It includes a series of different lace patterns and suggestions for adding small beads into the knit at set intervals.

 I am using Rellana Regenbogen Metallic, which has a metallic or irisé thread running alongside the yarn which adds a glitter effect depending on the light.

 This effect is actually quite subtle and not overwhelming, so you just get that bit of extra interest to the yarn without looking like a glittering circus performer.
 (The white thread you can see in the picture to the right is my 'lifeline', this is not part of the yarn!)